I am a manager who is big on team building and promoting a united, positive atmosphere.

-- Employees become members of a team, as opposed to just individual workers, that must work together for a common purpose.
+- Unified purpose.
+Employees become members of a team, as opposed to just individual workers, that must work together for a common purpose.
 They will achieve this through communication skills and problem-solving techniques.
 This will ideally carry over to the actual work setting.

-- Team Building Activities can team up employees that do not normally work together and allow them to build relationships with either other as they work towards a common goal.
+- Relationship building.
+Team Building Activities can team up employees that do not normally work together and allow them to build relationships with either other as they work towards a common goal.
 This helps build meaningful relationships that can extend beyond the employee's typical "cliques."

-By using team building, all participants, including management, will be able to foster better relationships with each other, have better interactions with each other, develop better communication skills, and be able to problem solve as a team unit.
+By using team building, all participants, including management, will be able to foster better relationships with each other, have better interactions with each other, develop better communication skills, and be able to problem-solve as a team unit.
 This will all translate back into the work environment, raising the confidence of the staff, along with the productivity, leading to better quantity and quality.

-#1 Wink Murder
+1. Wink Murder

 In other words, see who can perform the most dramatic deaths.
-But really, the object is, don't let your team-mates die!
+But really, the object is, don't let your teammates die!

-Time: 15 minutes
+- Time: 15 minutes

-Purpose: Nonverbal communication, observation skills, relying on team-mates
+- Purpose: Nonverbal communication, observation skills, relying on teammates

 When the moderator has selected, he or she should announce for the game to begin.
 Everyone can open their eyes and should then look around at other people, making sure they are looking everyone in the eyes.
 The objective of the wink murderer is to 'kill' everyone in the room.
 They will do this by making eye contact with someone and winking at them.

 Should you be winked at, you must then walk around for five seconds, then "die" dramatically, and fall to the ground.
-Or, if unable to fall to the ground, step outside of the game playing area.
+Or, if unable to fall to the ground, step outside of the game-playing area.

 If someone else believes the first accuser is correct, they may also speak up and accuse that killer.
 However, If no one backs up the first accuser, the first accuser is out of the game.
 The wink murderer is not obligated to speak (and should not speak) if there is not a second accuser.